mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 not present.
 He can also determine if the organism is psionically trained, although it is not possible to determine the specific talents available to the organism.
-The psion can, however, gauge the organism’s Psionic Strength relative to his own (i.e. much stronger, much weaker, equal and so forth).
+The psion can, however, gauge the organism's Psionic Strength relative to his own (i.e. much stronger, much weaker, equal and so forth).

 _Aura Perception, Psionic Strength, 10-60 seconds, Easy (+4).